Winter 2026 - 3 Credit Hours

 - Your one lowest homework grade will be dropped when calculating the final grade.
 An un-submitted work counts as zero.

-- Graded homework would be returned in typically a week.
-The solutions will also be posted on Canvas for your study purpose.
+- Graded homework will typically be returned in about a week.
+The solutions will also be posted on Canvas (under Files) for your study purpose.

 Exams